 The role of Democracy is embedded throughout the Academy.
-Pupils are given many opportunities to voice their own opinions and make changes across the Academy.
-Our students are taught to respect the right of every individual through our PSHE and Ethics and Values lessons, pupils are encouraged to have their own opinions whilst respecting other's views allowing thoughts to be heard.
-The House system and its vertical groups allow students to meet, air and share their views and concerns to improve the pupil experience at RBA.
-The Student Leadership Teams and House Captains/committees apply to serve and are elected by pupils, reflecting our British electoral system and demonstrating democracy in action annually.
+Students are given many opportunities to voice their own opinions and make changes across the Academy.
+Our students are taught to respect the right of every individual through our PSHE lessons, studentss are encouraged to have their own opinions whilst respecting other's views allowing thoughts to be heard.
+The House system and its vertical groups allow students to meet, air and share their views and concerns to improve the student experience at RBA.
+The Student Leadership Teams and House Captains/committees apply to serve and are elected by students, reflecting our British electoral system and demonstrating democracy in action annually.

-· School council and House system give pupils a voice on key areas of school life
+- School council and House system give students a voice on key areas of school life

 The Rule of Law

-Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Pupils can access the use of pupils support at any time and with the support of Pastoral support workers, the inclusion officer, school councillors and if needs be outside agencies.
-Pupils feel that they are supported and listened to.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms.
-They are regularly advised how to exercise these safely, for example through our e safety days, tutor times, E4L lessons and year and whole school assemblies.
-Whether it be through our curriculum options that we offer or what our pupils choose to participate in from our numerous enrichment activities and house competitions, pupils are given the freedom to make choices that they will benefit from throughout their lives.
+Within school, Students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Students can access the use of students support at any time and with the support of Pastoral support workers, the inclusion officer, school councillors and if needs be outside agencies.
+Students feel that they are supported and listened to.
+Students are encouraged to know, understand and exercise their rights and personal freedoms.
+They are regularly advised how to exercise these safely, for example through our e-safety days, tutor times, and year and whole school assemblies.
+Whether it be through our curriculum options that we offer or what our students choose to participate in from our numerous enrichment activities and house competitions, students are given the freedom to make choices that they will benefit from throughout their lives.

 Mutual respect is fundamental at Robert Bloomfield Academy.
-Our pupils learn that their behaviours have an effect on their own rights and those of others around them.
+Our students learn that their behaviours have an effect on their own rights and those of others around them.
 This is evident when walking around the Academy and in the classrooms.
-All members of the school community treat each other with respect and this is clearly seen through the positive relationships between pupils and staff.
+All members of the school community treat each other with respect and this is clearly seen through the positive relationships between students and staff.

-· The RE/PSHCE/Ethics and Values curriculum helps pupils to learn about a wide range of people, cultures and beliefs and so develops their ability to make informed decisions, and to be confident in their own identity and understand and respect that of others
+- The RE/PSHE curriculum helps students to learn about a wide range of people, cultures and beliefs and so develops their ability to make informed decisions, and to be confident in their own identity and understand and respect that of others

 Tolerance of those of different faiths and beliefs